solana-labs/dapp-scaffold/README.md

 The scaffold project structure may vary based on the front end framework being utilized.
 The below is an example structure for the Next js Scaffold.

 ```
-├── public : publically hosted files
+├── public : publicly hosted files
 ├── src : primary code folders and files
-│   ├── components : should house anything considered a resuable UI component
+│   ├── components : should house anything considered a reusable UI component
-│   ├── contexts` : any context considered reusable and useuful to many compoennts that can be passed down through a component tree
+│   ├── contexts` : any context considered reusable and useful to many components that can be passed down through a component tree
 │   ├── hooks` : any functions that let you 'hook' into react state or lifecycle features from function components
 │   ├── models` : any data structure that may be reused throughout the project
-│   ├── pages` : the pages that host meta data and the intended `View` for the page
+│   ├── pages` : the pages that host metadata and the intended `View` for the page
 │   ├── stores` : stores used in state management
 │   ├── styles` : contain any global and reusable styles
 │   ├── utils` : any other functionality considered reusable code that can be referenced